NicholasSynovic/nicholassynovic.github.io/content/summaries/faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.md

 > What is the problem addressed in the paper?

-Fast R-CNN is able to perform fast infrencing on an image for object detection *after the region proposal step has been complete*.
+Fast R-CNN is able to perform fast inferencing on an image for object detection *after the region proposal step has been complete*.
 Therefore, if one could improve the speed at which region proposal occurs at, then Fast R-CNN should become even faster.
-Additionally, region proposal methods rely on handcrafted features that are slow to use and biased towards their implementor.
+Additionally, region proposal methods rely on handcrafted features that are slow to use and biased towards their implementer.
 Furthermore, while work regarding region proposal is typically done on the CPU, re-engineering region proposal methods on the GPU only masks the underlying algorithmic problem and implementation, and does not resolve the issue.